redhat-openstack/website/source/uncategorized/openstack-summit-hong-kong-presentations.html.md

 These are some of the presentations that were given at the OpenStack Summit in Hong Kong, in November 2013.

+See also the main [RDO Videos](RDO Videos) page for presentations from other events.

 *   dradez - Getting Started with OpenStack - <http://goo.gl/d8rGXt>

 <!-- -->